-Magnesium is the central atom of the chlorophyll molecule and has a fundamental influence on the size, structure and function of chloroplasts.
-In our investigation, leaf and root Mg2+ accumulation reduced in all rootstocks with increasing level of salinity.
-At higher NaCl concentration, maximum reduction of leaf Mg2+ was found in Moovandan while minimum was therein Olour.
-However, in root Mg2+, maximum reduction was found in Chandrakaran and minimum was also in Olour.
-Similarly, Olour recorded minimum reduction in leaf and root Mg2+ at lower salinity levels.
+Magnesium is the central atom of the chlorophyll molecule and has a fundamental influence on the size, structure, and function of chloroplasts.
+In our investigation, leaf and root Mg2+ accumulation reduced in all rootstocks with increasing levels of salinity.
+At higher NaCl concentration, maximum reduction of leaf Mg2+ was found in Moovandan, while minimum was in Olour.
+However, in root Mg2+, maximum reduction was found in Chandrakaran, and minimum was also in Olour.
+Similarly, Olour recorded a minimum reduction in leaf and root Mg2+ at lower salinity levels.
 Hu and Schmidhalter (2005) also highlight that, as in K+, the decrease in Ca+ and Mg2+ absorption in plant tissues under salinity conditions may happen because of Na+ interference or eventual ion-pair formation and subsequent precipitation.

-Leaf and root tissues iron accumulation decreased with increasing levels of NaCl concentration in all rootstocks.
-The maximum reduction in iron accumulation was recorded in leaf and root tissues of Chandrakaran at higher level of salinity whereas minimum reduction recorded in leaf and in root tissues of Olour as compared to respective controls.
-But at lower salinity level, higher reduction found in Kurukkan leaf.
-The inhibition of iron absorption was due to occupation of interfering ions in the iron absorbing sites.
+Leaf and root tissues' iron accumulation decreased with increasing levels of NaCl concentration in all rootstocks.
+The maximum reduction in iron accumulation was recorded in leaf and root tissues of Chandrakaran at a higher level of salinity, whereas the minimum reduction was recorded in leaf and root tissues of Olour as compared to respective controls.
+But at a lower salinity level, higher reduction was found in the Kurukkan leaf.
+The inhibition of iron absorption was due to the occupation of interfering ions in the iron-absorbing sites.
 Their efficient translocation appears to depend on chelation or complexing by organic acids in the plant.
 These results are in agreement with Alpaslan et al. (1998) in other crops.

 Leaf and root Zn2+ concentrations decreased with increasing level of NaCl concentration in all rootstocks.
-Maximum reduction in Zn2+ concentrations was recorded in leaf and root tissues of Bappakai at higher level of salinity while minimum reduction recorded in leaf and root tissues of Olour as compared to respective controls.
-Soil salinity significantly reduced Zn2+ concentrations in all the cultivars in different plant parts may due to damage to carriers, pumps or transporters at high salinity level (Kholova et al., 2009 and Patel et al., 2024).
-Zinc is involved in a wide variety of metabolic processes, including carbohydrate, lipid, protein and nucleic acid synthesis and degradation.
-It does this through a large mosaic of Zn2+ binding motifs that orchestrate all aspects of metabolism and zinc is also a part of several other enzymes such as superoxide dismutase and catalase, which prevents oxidative stress in plant cells.
+Maximum reduction in Zn2+ concentrations was recorded in leaf and root tissues of Bappakai at a higher level of salinity, while minimum reduction was recorded in leaf and root tissues of Olour as compared to respective controls.
+Soil salinity significantly reduced Zn2+ concentrations in all the cultivars in different plant parts, which may be due to damage to carriers, pumps, or transporters at high salinity levels (Kholova et al., 2009, and Patel et al., 2024).
+Zinc is involved in a wide variety of metabolic processes, including carbohydrate, lipid, protein, and nucleic acid synthesis and degradation.
+It does this through a large mosaic of Zn2+ binding motifs that orchestrate all aspects of metabolism, and zinc is also a part of several other enzymes, such as superoxide dismutase and catalase, which prevent oxidative stress in plant cells.

 Manganese accumulation in leaf and root tissues increased with increasing level of NaCl concentration in all rootstocks.
-Moovandan had higher Mn2+ accumulation in leaf tissue and Bappakai had higher Mn2+accumulation in root tissues as compared to respective controls at higher salinity levels whereas minimum increase in leaf and root Mn2+ was found in Olour.
-Similarly, However, Mn2+ excess seems also to be particularly damaging to the photosynthetic apparatus (Mukhopadhyay and Sharma, 1991).
+Moovandan had higher Mn2+ accumulation in leaf tissue, and Bappakai had higher Mn2+accumulation in root tissues as compared to respective controls at higher salinity levels, whereas a minimum increase in leaf and root Mn2+ was found in Olour.
+Similarly, however, Mn2+ excess seems also to be particularly damaging to the photosynthetic apparatus (Mukhopadhyay and Sharma, 1991).
 Thus, Mn has two roles in the plant metabolic processes: as an essential micronutrient and as a toxic element when it is in excess (Kochian et al., 2004; Ducic and Polle, 2005).

 Copper content in leaf and root tissues increased with increasing level of NaCl concentration in all rootstocks.
-The maximum increase in leaf and root copper content was found in Bappakai and Olour respectively as compared to respective controls at higher salinity level.
-The minimum increase of copper content in leaf and root tissues was found in Chandrakaran at lower salinity level.
+The maximum increase in leaf and root copper content was found in Bappakai and Olour, respectively, as compared to respective controls at a higher salinity level.
+The minimum increase of copper content in leaf and root tissues was found in Chandrakaran at a lower salinity level.
 These results are in agreement with Alpaslan et al. (1998).